Crockpot Express Pot Roast is a classic meal cooked in a new way that cuts down on cook time and infuses the meat with so much flavor!

 It seems like EVERYONE wants to make pot roast as one of their first meals after getting the Crockpot Express and often, they are disappointed with the results.
 If you want a good quality meal, it’s going to take a bit of preparation-no short cuts!
 Trust me, the work is worth it when you dig in to a plate full of Crockpot Express Pot Roast!

-First, you need to understand the difference between various cuts of meat.
-You can read more about what kind of cut is best for different cooking methods here: Beef, It’s What for Dinner.
 For a tender, flavorful pot roast, you need to get a good Chuck Roast.
 (Arm Chuck or Blade Chuck will work.)
 Make sure it’s at least 2″ thick and has lots of marbling.
 All that fat is going to melt down and infuse so much flavor into the beef!

-Second, be prepared to spend some time on the prep.
-Yes, you can just toss the meat into the pot and hope for the best, but a few extra steps will take your pot roast from good to melt-in-your-mouth-AMAZING.
 If your roast is large, it will need to be cut in half to fit.
 That means a lot of searing time before the cook time starts.
 But trust me, it’s worth it.
 Seasoning, searing, flavorful broth, and resting time all work together for best results.
 This recipes is definitely going on my page of favorite Crockpot Express Recipes!

 Crockpot Express Pot Roast